 When it comes to the Ascocenda orchid and growing, the Ascocenda orchids are considered sun-worshipers.
 They will not thrive without adequate sun, and they must have corresponding amounts of heat and water.
 Care must be exercised to keep water from remaining in the growing crown.

 Ascocenda orchids, since they are without pseudobulbs, must have water at all times, but their lusty aerial roots will take care of some deficiency in watering by taking moisture from the air.

-Much like the Phalaenopsis orchids that is also pseudobulb-less, the Ascocenda orchid must not be allowed to dry out entirely.
+Much like the Phalaenopsis orchid that is also pseudobulb-less, the Ascocenda orchid must not be allowed to dry out entirely.
 Watering of this species must be done with care to prevent water from remaining in the crowns, a condition that is conducive to the growth of fungus.